 Great brands like great stories are based on great truths.
 Great truths include customer and brand truths.
 So look inside and outside your business to find them.

-Consider characters, the role of the brand, and how your brand could transform customers’ lives.
+Consider characters, the role of the brand, and how your brand can transform customers’ lives.
 How can you create rising tension, and a dénouement that fits the brand?
-Also involve disparate people in the creative process and allow time to nurture the ideas.
+To work out the answers involve disparate people in the creative process and allow lots of time to nurture your ideas.
 Figure 3 shows a start-point brand storytelling concept.

 While great stories and great brands touch people in different ways, they are based on a clear brand strategy and also express a consistent message.
-So for creative brand storytelling involve diverse experts in early brand development.
-Also consider how the story unfolds or presents through different media and choose media that enhance the message and enable sharing.
+Also consider how your brand story unfolds or presents through different media and choose media that enhance the message and encourage social media sharing.

 1. According to https://www.internetlivestats.com there are now over 1.1 billion websites including a burgeoning range of social media including Facebook, You Tube, Twitter, Instagram, Pinterest, LinkedIn, Snapchat and many more.